 As an Occupational Therapist and Certified Hand Therapist, I’ve been treating shoulder injuries for over two decades.
 Broken shoulder blades, rotator cuff repair, shoulder impingement, and frozen shoulder make up most of the conversations of my day.
 One common topic of these conversations is talking about when it’s appropriate to ask for help from a doctor or therapist.

 I always take a deep breath when a client says, “I’ve had shoulder pain off and on for the last six or nine months.
 I didn’t know if I should see my doctor or not.”
 Typically, the longer you have pain the longer it takes to fix its cause.
 When in doubt, get medical advice.

 The shoulder is the most mobile, and complicated, joint in the body.
 There are over 16 major muscles, and several smaller supportive muscles, that attach to the shoulder blade.
-The bones of the shoulder joint include the scapula, clavicle and humerus (arm bone).
-Its motion and strength allows us to throw a ball to our dog and push ourselves up from sitting.
-Unfortunately, this beautiful joint is also susceptible to injury due to trauma, poor posture, repetitive strain and general wear and tear from aging.
+The bones of the shoulder joint include the scapula, clavicle, and humerus (arm bone).
+Its motion and strength allow us to throw a ball to our dog and push ourselves up from sitting.
+Unfortunately, this beautiful joint is also susceptible to injury due to trauma, poor posture, repetitive strain, and general wear and tear from aging.

 Should Pain Therapy Action Plan:

 Let’s break down our shoulder action plan into four categories: Emergency, Get Attention Now, Schedule an Appointment, and Wait It Out.